lilymonade/angular-piechart/README.md

 | **onStep(from, to, currentValue)** | **on-step** | Called `during` animations providing the current value.
 | **onStop(from, to)** | **on-stop** | Called at the `end` of any animation.

-Events' functions must be implemented in the controller of the application:
+Functions of events must be implemented in the application's controller:

 ```javascript
 app.controller('PieChartController', ['$scope', function($scope)